hxwang/Security-Summary/DDoS/botnet-based-DDoS-attack.md

 #### Botnet Intro
 - Usually a group of zombies that are controlled by an attacker(a.k.a.
 Master) form a botnet.
 Botnets consist of masters, handlers, and bots(a.k.a.
-Agents), depicted in the following Figure.
+Agents), depicted in the following Fig. 1.
 ![](https://github.com/hxwang/Security-Summary/blob/master/DDoS/botnet-example.PNG)

 #### Defense Challenge